webapplate/webapplate/README.md

 Webapplate is the Mobile First, full stack web app template/boilerplate that curated several libraries to help you quickly start a maintainable mobile web app development process.
 Webapplate enable you to optimized and export your web app to hosting server, Firefox/Chrome webapp store, or even Android, iOS, and more platforms.

-Here is the screenshot when you first time running webapplate.
+When you first time running, webapplate provide you a material-designed web app frame.

 ![Real welcome page](http://i.imgur.com/8AGwXCG.png)

-### Application Architecture
+### Application Structure

 All applications follow the same set of guidelines as far as how code is formatted, build, and structured.
 A typical app looks like this:

 * **public/** - The application runtime code.
 * **public/manifest.webapp** - The application manifest.
 * **public/js/** - All javascript for your app.
 This code is converted during the build step using Babel, and should be using es6 modules.
 * **public/style/** - Stylesheets for the app.
-This code is converted during the build step using math.io, to support css variable and more emerging CSS specs.
+This code is converted during the build step using cssnext, to support css variable and more emerging CSS specs.
 * **public/*** - Dotfiles and metadata for packagers such as bower, npm, etc.

 ### Key Technologies